Joe Jones (rugby): County League appearances

-Joe Jones played in Wigan's victory in the Lancashire County League during the World War II affected 1940–41 season.
+Joe Jones played in Wigan's victory in the Lancashire League during the World War II affected 1940–41 season.

 Challenge Cup Final appearances

 Joe Jones was a non-playing reserve to travel in Barrow's 0–10 defeat by Wigan in the 1950–51 Challenge Cup Final during the 1950–51 season at Wembley Stadium, London on Saturday 5 May 1951.

 Club career

-Joe Jones changed rugby football codes from rugby union to rugby league when he transferred from Cilfynydd RFC to Wigan during 1936, he made his début for Wigan in the 5-14 defeat by Warrington at Wilderspool Stadium, Warrington on Saturday 7 November 1936, he scored his first try for Wigan in the 8-0 victory over Batley at Mount Pleasant, Batley on Saturday 17 December 1938, he scored his last try for Wigan in the 25-3 victory over Oldham in the Challenge Cup 1^{st} round 2^{nd} leg at Central Park, Wigan on Saturday 18 March 1944, he played his last match for Wigan in the 0-8 defeat by Bradford Northern in the Challenge Cup Final 2^{nd} leg at Odsal Stadium, Bradford on Saturday 22 April 1944, he transferred from Wigan to Barrow during 1944.
+Joe Jones changed rugby football codes from rugby union to rugby league when he transferred from Cilfynydd RFC to Wigan during 1936, he made his début for Wigan in the 5–14 defeat by Warrington at Wilderspool Stadium, Warrington on Saturday 7 November 1936, he scored his first try for Wigan in the 8–0 victory over Batley at Mount Pleasant, Batley on Saturday 17 December 1938, he scored his last try for Wigan in the 25–3 victory over Oldham in the Challenge Cup 1^{st} round 2^{nd} leg at Central Park, Wigan on Saturday 18 March 1944, he played his last match for Wigan in the 0–8 defeat by Bradford Northern in the Challenge Cup Final 2^{nd} leg at Odsal Stadium, Bradford on Saturday 22 April 1944, he transferred from Wigan to Barrow during 1944.